rahul-jha98/sheets-database/docs/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](https://raw.githubusercontent.com/rahul-jha98/google-sheets-db/main/LICENSE)

-> Library to help use a Google Sheet as an database
+> Library to help use a Google Sheet as a database (or CMS)

 ## Features